Roadmap

 |---|---|

-| HA infrastructure | High-availability setup on DigitalOcean with failover and redundancy |
+| HA infrastructure | High-availability with failover and redundancy |

 | MCP policy | Hardened capability boundaries and policy enforcement |

-| Skill sandboxing | Sandboxed execution environment for community-verified skills |
+| Skill sandboxing | Sandboxed execution for community-verified skills |

-| Security pipeline | Skill verification and security scanning before marketplace publication |
+| Security pipeline | Skill verification and scanning before publication |

-| Swarm visualizer | Multi-agent orchestration UI with real-time coordination visibility |
+| Swarm visualizer | Real-time multi-agent coordination UI |

-| Write approvals | Action approval flows with cost controls and budget ceilings |
+| Write approvals | Approval flows with cost controls and budget ceilings |

-| Web dashboard and CLI | Browser-based management and command-line tooling for developers |
+| Web dashboard and CLI | Browser-based management and developer tooling |

 Phase 3 — Developer PaaS